A Visit to Paris: A Week in Paris with Kids

-What Didn’t Work: Boy is it a challenge to feed yourself in French restaurants without eating meat.
+Boy is it a challenge to feed yourself in French restaurants without eating meat.
 Paris has plenty of food from around the world, but when we travel we like to at least try to experience the host country’s own food traditions.
 Paris makes it complicated, so we didn’t push it.
 We also ended up shopping at a bland old grocery store a little more than I’d expected, although there were plenty of more delightful markets, too.

-Outings with Kids
+Outings in Paris with Kids

-What Worked: Historic areas with playgrounds.
+Historic areas with playgrounds.
 We had plenty of time to explore several iconic parks that pleased both adults and children.

 Jardin des Tuileries (113 Rue de Rivoli, 75001) could not be more beautiful.
 Everyone knows that.
 But did you know they have a pretty fabulous playground, too?
 It made for happy faces.